OpenTechSchool/python-data-intro/core/notebook.md

 <img src="../images/print_shopping_list.png" alt="IPython Notebook Print Shopping List">
 </img>

-You can do anything with IPython Notebook cells that you'd do with normal Python code:
+You can do anything with IPython Notebook cells that you'd do with normal Python code.
+As you build up the notebook full of cells you create a history of the things you've done and the results that were printed.

 ## Loading Notebook Files

-You can also load IPython Notebooks that other people have created, saved in IPython Notebook files (File extension .ipynb.)
+You can also load IPython Notebooks that other people have created, saved as IPython Notebook files (File extension .ipynb.)
 Try [downloading and opening this Notebook file with the shopping list example](../files/shopping_list.ipynb).
 That Notebook contains some additional code, and some suggestions for changes you can make by going back and editing the existing files.

 Take a few minutes to play with the same Notebook and see what it can do.